wgrzesiak147/TransferRoom/README.md

 Edit
 dotnet build
 dotnet run
-The backend will start at http://localhost:5231.
+The backend will start at: http://localhost:5231

-Swagger UI is available at http://localhost:5231/swagger for API testing.
+Swagger UI will be available at: http://localhost:5231/swagger

 Frontend
-Navigate to the frontend project directory (e.g., frontend).
+Navigate to the frontend project directory (e.g., frontend):

+bash
+Copy
+Edit
+cd frontend
 Install dependencies:

 bash